Quarry Bank

-Quarry Bank is an area and village in the Dudley district, in the county of the West Midlands, England.
-It is one of the few villages in Dudley with a majority of independent shops and cafes.
+Quarry Bank is a village in the Metropolitan Borough of Dudley in the West Midlands County, England.

 History

 Originally the area was a rural place, a remote part of the parish of Kingswinford, included in Pensnett Chase.
 The earliest settlements in Quarry Bank were smallholdings, where industrial workers such as nailers lived.
 Early industrial development took place the early 17th century around the Cradley Forge.

 Quarry Bank was formerly a chapelry in the parish of Kings-winford, on 31 December 1894 Quarry Bank became a separate civil parish, being formed from the part of the parish of Kingswinford in Quarry Bank Urban District.
 It had an urban sanitary authority and so became an urban district of Staffordshire from 1894.
 However, in 1934, it was merged with the Brierley Hill Urban District.
 On 1 April 1966 the parish was abolished and merged with Dudley, part also went to form Warley.
 In 1951 the parish had a population of 9415.
 It became part of the county borough of Dudley in 1966 and then the Metropolitan Borough of Dudley in West Midlands in 1974.

 Quarry Bank has become greatly affected by the adjacent Merry Hill Shopping Centre (which was developed between 1984 and 1989), with the shopping precinct bringing high volumes of traffic along the High Street.
 This has meant demolition of more than 30 homes on the main Merry Hill road in 1997, the closure of the top end of the former High Street (now Sun Street) in 1998, and construction of a new replacement section of High Street to try and cope with traffic.

 An unusual feature of Quarry Bank is its long steep High Street, hence "Bank", which slopes from the bottom end where it meets the neighbouring town of Cradley to the top at the junction with Thorns Road.
 Clinging to the hillside and varying from very steep to almost flat, it has changed little, except for modernisation of shop fronts.
 Major retail chains have bypassed the town, leaving just small independent traders and public houses.